evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

-My own simple definition of what a builder pattern does, is just that its builder class replaces the setters.
-And this is great when a complex object needs to create several different representations.
+My own *simple definition* of what a builder pattern does, is just that its `builder class` replaces the `setters`.
+And this is great when for example a complex object needs to create several different representations.
 Using the same construction proccess.

-To make this happen
+To make this happen, a `public static builder class` is created.

 <br>